RalphHightower/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.11 has been released **

+Below is a brief description of what has changed in version 2.1.11
+* Changed math expression handler to allow integer casts ('(int)')
+* Changed to allow expressions to result in floating point values (instead of forcing an integer).
+Note that expressions used as array indices must now be whole numbers (using the '(int)' cast if necessary)
+* Restored the sort arrows to table column headers
+* Corrected storing of the table export path in the backing store for JSON and CSV files
+* Removed exporting the prototype along with the instance table information for JSON and CSV files.
+This caused issues when attempting to import the file directly into the table since the prototype's information (being first in the file) would be used
+* Corrected an error in the database verification that incorrectly indicated non-existent variables in the __values table.
+The array definition variable path was not properly identified

 *** Version 2.1.10 has been released **

 Below is a brief description of what has changed in version 2.1.10